 Торіс Assessment Objective Air 8.
 To minimise emissions of pollutant gases and particulates and enhance air quality.
 Climatic Factors 9.
 To reduce greenhouse gas emissions.
-10. To adapt and improve resilience to the threats of climate change.
+Offinatio Factors 10.
+To adapt and improve resilience to the threats of climate change.
 Population 11.
 To promote a sustainable economy and maintain and enhance the economic and social well-being of local communities.
 12. To maintain and enhance tourism and recreation.
 Human Health 13.
 To protect and enhance human health and well-being.
 Material Assets - Water Resources 14.
 To promote and enhance the sustainable and efficient use of resilient water resources.
 Material Assets - Waste and Resource Use 15.
 To minimise waste, promote resource efficiency and move towards a circular economy.
 Cultural Heritage 16.
 To conserve and enhance the historic environment including the significance of heritage assets and their settings and archaeological important sites.
 Landscape 17.
 To conserve, protect and enhance landscape and townscape character and visual amenity.

-The effects of the rdWRMP24 have been assessed in a staged process, complementary to the development of the plans, and reflecting the decision-making requirements, as follows:
+The effects of the WRMP24 have been assessed in a staged process, complementary to the development of the plans, and reflecting the decision-making requirements, as follows:

-- Feasible option assessment: a high-level assessment of all feasible options (including resource management and demand management options) against the 17 SEA assessment objectives detailed in Table NTS.2 with findings used to inform the plan decision making. - Preferred option assessment: for those options selected, a more detailed assessment has been undertaken of the preferred plan options against the 17 SEA assessment objectives detailed in Table NTS.2. - Preferred programme assessment: the cumulative effects of the preferred programme of options has been completed, to ensure that the effects of the revised draft Plan have been identified, described and evaluated (noting that the preferred programme does not require any supply options in order to meet the deficit due to an ambitious demand management programme). - Reasonable alternative plan assessments: the cumulative effects of any reasonable alternative plans has been identified, described and evaluated for consideration along with the preferred plan.
+- Feasible option assessment: a high-level assessment of all feasible options (including resource management and demand management options) against the 17 SEA assessment objectives detailed in Table NTS.2 with findings used to inform the plan decision making. - Preferred option assessment: for those options selected, a more detailed assessment has been undertaken of the preferred plan options against the 17 SEA assessment objectives detailed in Table NTS.2. - Preferred programme assessment: the cumulative effects of the preferred programme of options has been completed, to ensure that the effects of the Plan have been identified, described and evaluated (noting that the preferred programme does not require any supply options in order to meet the deficit due to an ambitious demand management programme). - Adaptive pathway or reasonable alternative plan assessments: the cumulative effects of any adaptive pathway or reasonable alternative plans has been identified, described and evaluated for consideration along with the preferred plan.
+South Staffs Water may choose to adopt an adaptive pathway in the event of future uncertainties.

-In the case of South Staffs WRMP24, the deficit for any reasonable alternative scenarios is resolved through demand side options alone and no supply options are required.
+In the case of South Staffs WRMP24, the deficit for any reasonable alternative scenarios is resolved through demand side options alone and no supply options are required, except for in the adaptive pathway for underachieving demand reduction targets.

-The rdWRMP24 options have been assessed based on the nature of the effect, its timing and geographic scale, the sensitivity of the human or environmental receptor that could be affected, and how long any effect might last.
+The WRMP24 options have been assessed based on the nature of the effect, its timing and geographic scale, the sensitivity of the human or environmental receptor that could be affected, and how long any effect might last.
 Assessment matrices have been used to capture the assessment of each measure in a consistent manner.